freedomotic/fd-developer-manual/docs/source/rules/events.rst

 Events
 ======

-As you learned in the "freedomotic anatomy" section, that you have already red for sure ;), freedomotic (and its plugins) send events when anything relevant happens.
-Thake a look at `this diagram </images/wiki/objects.png>`__
+Freedomotic and its plugins send events when anything relevant happens.

-Any event is sent on a messaging channel.
-A channels address is a simple string with a hierarchical structure like app.sensors.event.object.behavior.changed.
-You can subscribe an event channel from a trigger, which is a filter of events.
-For example if your event is "an object changed state" you can filter it using a trigger "if a light in the kitchen changed it's powered state".
+Any event is sent on a **messaging channel**.
+A channel address is a simple string with a hierarchical structure like ``app.sensors.event.object.behavior.changed``.

+You can subscribe an event channel from a trigger which is a filter of events.
+For example if your event is "**an object changed state**" you can filter it using a trigger "**if a light in the kitchen changed its powered state**".

 Freedomotic events have a set of standard properties plus a list of properties related to the specific event.
-Common properties are:

 Generic Event Parameters
 ------------------------